egeergul/MERN_App/README.md

 The application can be installed and used by downloading the repository.

 ## npm install
 The necessary dependencies can be downloaded with the npm install command.
+You need to run this command under both the client and the server folders.

 ## npm start
 To run the application, run npm start command under both the client and the server folders.
+Prefer to start the server folder first.